dart-lang/sdk/runtime/vm/service/service.md

 ```
 class Message extends Response {
+  // The index in the isolate's message queue.
+The 0th message being the next
+  // message to be processed.
   int index;

+  // An advisory name describing this message.
   string name;

+  // An instance id for the decoded message.
+This id can be passed to other
+  // RPCs, for example, getObject or evaluate.
   string messageObjectId;

+  // The size (bytes) of the encoded message.
   int size;

+  // A reference to the function that will be invoked to handle this message.
   @Function handler [optional];

+  // The source location of handler.
   SourceLocation location [optional];
 }
 ```

+A _Message_ provides information about a pending isolate message and the function that will be invoked to handle it.

 ### Null